Fatima Al-Banawi

 Fatima Al-Banawi (فاطمة البنوي, /acw/) is a Saudi Arabian filmmaker and actress.
 She is best known as the director and actress of popular television serials and films Barakah Meets Barakah, A Blink of an Eye and Paranormal.
 She is also a renowned storyteller in Saudi Arabia.

 Personal life

 Al-Banawi was born in Jeddah, Saudi Arabia to a family of Turkish, Bosnian, Lebanese and Syrian origin.
 She graduated with a degree in counseling psychology from Effat University in Jeddah.
-Then she started to work against violence at the Family Protection Society in Jeddah.
+She then started to work against violence at the Family Protection Society in Jeddah.
 In the meantime, she completed her master's degree in theological studies from Harvard University specializing in women, gender, and Islamic studies.

 During her undergraduate period, she attended an advanced oil painting course at the School of the Museum of Fine Arts in Boston, Massachusetts.
 She worked as a social development and women's empowerment consultant at the Islamic Development Bank (IDB) for few months before entering the performing arts.